samanthaq1/ScarletHacks25/README.md

 ## Features

-- Search for grocery stores by product and location
+- Search for grocery stores by product
 - Display pricing, availability, and expiration date
 - Integrate Google Maps for store location visualization
 - Use Gemini AI for enhanced query interpretation